yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

 3. The Access keys blade displays the Login server, username, and password that will be required for the next step.
 Keep this handy as you perform actions on the build VM.

-    > **NOTE: If the username and password do not appear, select Enable on the Admin user option.**
+    > **Note**: If the username and password do not appear, select Enable on the Admin user option.

 4. From the WSL session connected to your build VM, login to your ACR account by typing the following command.
 Follow the instructions to complete the login.